gamblevore/speedie/Documentation/isms.md

         printline x[2] // "l"

 + `syntax append`  - Useful if your class can have things appended into it.
 + `syntax equals`  - Used for comparing if two objects are equal.
 + `syntax compare` - Used for comparing if one object is more or less than the other.
 + `syntax access`  - Used for accessing an object as if it were an array.
 Can take params of any kind, strings or messages even.
 Can even take multiple parameters.
 + `syntax expect`  - Used for error-handling.
 + `syntax cast`    - Decides how an object gets turned into a bool.
 Useful for `"if"` tests.
 Also used so you can return a `faststring` object from a function that expects a `string`... because the `faststring` has a cast to a `string`.
-+ `syntax is/isnt` - See below.
++ `syntax is`      - See below.

 ---
 ### 'is' and 'isnt'